 The beauty of adoption is that it can come in many different forms, and blossoms in many different ways.
 Every adoption story is unique.
 This is one birth mother’s story.

-Peggy came to Adoptions With Love nearly thirty years ago, confronted with an unplanned pregnancy.
+Peggy came to Adoptions With Love over thirty years ago, confronted with an unplanned pregnancy.
 She wanted to give her daughter a normal life and loving adoptive family, but could not find an adoption agency that fully supported her wishes.

 When Peggy first came to us, she wanted a semi-open adoption plan.
 She knew that she wanted to choose the family for her baby, but she also desired a normal life for her daughter.
 She thought being a part of that life would only complicate things.
 Sixteen years later, that all changed.
 She realized that what her daughter truly needed the most was to meet her birth mother.

 Read Peggy’s inspirational story as she takes us on an emotional journey through her open adoption experience.
 Learn how meeting Margot transformed her life forever.